Serishko/Coding-Practice/README.md

 # Coding-Practice
- This contain codes for different questions
+ This contain codes for different questions related to Google coding interviews and many more.